iam-devAlhan/iam-devAlhan/README.md

 - React Native and building cross platofrm application
 - Building robust APIs with FastAPI and integrating databases like MySQL using SQLAlchemy
 - Small IoT projects with Arduino and simulating using SimulIDE
-- Contributing Towards AI and Machine Learning, Building cutting edge Chatbots using RAG Pipeline
+- Contributing Towards AI and Machine Learning, Building cutting edge Chatbots using RAG Pipeline via LangChain

 ---